For most people, it’s somewhat a non-issue to let time pass them by, as there’s still another tomorrow to try.

 Here is what science says about that:

-It does not only take time to finish something it also affects the quality of work, many mistakes happen here too according above research.
+It takes not only time to finish something, it also affects the quality of work, many mistakes happen here too according above research.

 So how do you control the background noise?

 - Keep open tabs to a minimum.
 Close the ones that are no longer need at the time.

 - Get over with FOMO.
 You do really do not want to be notified each time your friend breathes anything on social media.

 - Edit all your notification settings NOW.
 Seriously.
 Go ahead and start with Facebook, then proceed to Pinterest, Twitter, GooglePlus and so on.

 Leverage content curation tool